Friday, August 31, 2018

 Kiraz continued the story.
 In Auspar, they found that the other three members of the Broken Cage Company had all survived, though Gormin had lost his aneen during the flight from the City of Bridges.
 Along the way, they had befriended an ultraterrestrial named Tlecha.
 They had not had any luck finding the Shrine of the Winged God.

 Automaton experts the group consulted in Auspar suggested they bring Voloidion downriver to a certain mechanic with the reputation of being able to repair anything.
-And that was how they ended up in Jillyandry's workshop in Wyrfall.
+And that was how they ended up in Jiandry's workshop in Wyrfall.

 Voloidion had missed quite a lot, it would seem.